rjohnsen/threathunting-book/content/part-2/setting-up-a-basic-lab.md

 ![OpenSearch](/images/Opensearch_Logo.svg.png)

-OpenSearch was created by Amazon Web Services (AWS) after Elasticsearch changed its license from Apache 2.0 to Server Side Public License (SSPL).
+OpenSearch was created by Amazon Web Services (AWS) after Elasticsearch changed its licence from Apache 2.0 to Server Side Public License (SSPL).
 OpenSearch retains the core functionalities of Elasticsearch and Kibana but remains fully open-source under the Apache 2.0 License.
-This ensures that it remains free to use, modify, and distribute, making it an attractive option for organizations seeking a robust, community-supported solution without the constraints of more restrictive licenses.
+This ensures that it remains free to use, modify, and distribute, making it an attractive option for organisations seeking a robust, community-supported solution without the constraints of more restrictive licences.

 #### Key Features of OpenSearch